• Home/

 Are F-gases banned already?

-• It is not a ban – it is a managed reduction in some areas
+• It is not a ban – it is a managed reduction in some areas, similar to the HFC phase-out

-• As we saw above, it does not cover the main class of refrigerant F-gasses – HFOs – which are a major source of PFAS.
+• As we saw above, it does not cover the main class of refrigerant F-gases – HFOs – which are a major source of PFAS.

 The F-gas regulation is positive because it starts to tackle those substances that are the worst contributors to global warming.
 But it is very far from solving the PFAS crisis, which is why the EU’s proposed PFAS restrictions are so important.